Dave Rezendes

-Dave Rezendes (born October 5, 1959) is a former NASCAR driver.
+Dave Rezendes (born October 5, 1959) is an American former NASCAR driver.
 He competed in the Busch Series from 1988 until 1994.
 He joined NASCAR's Craftsman Truck Series in its first season in 1995.
 Rezendes had his best season in 1996, when he won his only three races and finished sixth in the series points.
+Also in 1996, Rezendes made his only step into NASCAR's top division, qualifying Geoff Bodine's number 7 car at Sonoma (then called Sears Point).
+He has never attempted a Cup Series race.

 He stopped racing trucks during the 1998 after the ninth race of the season, and returned to the Busch Series for seven more races for two teams near the end of the season.
 He has not competed in NASCAR since then.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)